 - Frequently unsupervised or left alone or allowed to play in unsafe situations

-Abusive behavior comes in many forms, but the common denominator is the emotional effect on the child.
+When a person intentionally causes harms to a child verbally, physically or sexually.
+Abusive behavior comes in many forms, but the common denominator is the negative emotional impact on the child.

 Contrary to some people’s beliefs, words can hurt and emotional abuse can severely damage a child’s mental health or social development.
 Examples of emotional abuse include:

 - Constant belittling, shaming, and humiliating a child

 - Calling names and making negative comparisons to others

 - Telling a child they’re “no good,” “worthless,” “bad,” or “a mistake”